cloudify-cosmo/docs.getcloudify.org/content/cli/tenants.md

 ---

 The `cfy tenants` command is used to create and manage tenants on Cloudify Manager.<br>
 You can run commands on a tenant other than the one that you are logged into by specifying the name of the tenant to which the command applies.
-For example, `cfy tenants `
+For example, `cfy tenants add-user USERNAME -t TENANTNAME` can be used to add a user on a different tenant.

 #### Requirements